AI4Finance-Foundation/FinRL/README.md

-# FinRL: A Deep Reinforcement Learning Library for Automated Stock Trading in Quantitative Finance
+# FinRL: A Deep Reinforcement Learning Library for Quantitative Finance

+FinRL is the open source library for practitioners.
+To efficiently automate trading, **AI4Finance** provides this educational resource and makes it easier to learn about deep reinforcement learning (DRL) in quantitative finance.

+Reinforcement learning (RL) trains an agent how to solve tasks by trial and error, while DRL combines RL with deep learning.
+Deep reinforcement learning (DRL), that balances exploration (of uncharted territory) and exploitation (of current knowledge), has been recognized as an advantageous approach for automated trading.
+DRL framework is powerful in solving dynamic decisionmaking problems by learning through interaction with an unknown environment, thus provides two major advantages: portfolio scala-bility and market model independence.
+In quantitative finance, automated trading is essentially making dynamic decisions, namely to decide where to trade, at what price, and what quantity, over a highlystochastic and complex stock market.
+Taking many complex financialfactors into account, DRL trading agents build a multi-factor modeland provide algorithmic trading strategies, which are difficult forhuman traders

-We will maintain the open source FinRL library for the "AI + finance" community: support various markets, SOTA DRL algorithms, benchmarks for many quant finance tasks, live trading, etc.  To contribute?
+FinRL provides a framework that supports various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.

+To contribute?
 Please check the call for contributions at the end of this page.

-Feel free to leave us feedback for any issue.
-We suggest users to report bugs using Github issues.
-Users can also discuss FinRL in the following slack channel.
+Feel free to leave us feedback: report bugs using Github issues or discuss FinRL development in the slack channel.